mlago2015/rhindpos/README.md

-NORD POS Community Version
+Rhind POS Community Version
 ==========================

-NORD POS is a fork of Openbravo POS application designed for touch screens.
+Rhind POS is a fork de NORD POS, this is a fork of Openbravo POS application designed for touch screens.
 It's point of sale improved for desktop application.

 Copyright © 2009-2015 Nord Trading Ltd. http://www.nordpos.com